khatastroffik/treeifier/README.md

 - sort-as-you-need: organize the output as required (some example "sort" functions are included)
 - filter-as-you-need: select the branches and leafs you'd like to output

-Note the resulting **tree** may by a simple list i.e. not structured at all, depending on your implementation goals.
+Note the resulting **tree** may be a simple list i.e. it doesn't need to be structured at all, depending on your implementation goals.

 See the documentation on [Writing a "processor" function][write-processor]